 In the context of Operation Reinhard (Aktion Reinhard), named so probably after Reinhard Heydrich, extermination camps were established in Belzec, Sobibor, and Treblinka.
 SS-Sturmbahnführer Christian Wirth was charged with the inspection of the camps.

 The extermination camp Treblinka II was set up in July 1942, about 4km away from the village and railway station of Treblinka.
-The camp was built by prisoners of the forced labor camp Treblinka l, that had existed since July 1941, and by workers from the surrounding area.
+The camp was built by prisoners of the forced labor camp Treblinka l, which had existed since July 1941, and by workers from the surrounding area.

 According to present-day estimations, about 900.000 people had been killed when the death camp was closed down in November 1943 (period of 13 months).
 The vast majority of the victims were Jews most of which had lived in Poland but who also came from other European countries.